Frequently Asked Questions

 I have young children.
 Can they volunteer?

-Children age four (4) and above may participate in select projects.
+Yes.
+Children age four (4) may participate in select projects.
 Helping others is an important part of a child's successful social development.
 About one-third of the volunteers we serve are under age 18.

 I lead a group.
 Can we reserve volunteer spots?